-The recently completed drill program is part of an ongoing drill program at Merton's Reward with the intention to expand the current Merton's Reward Resource of 1.08 Mt @ 2.6 g/t Au for 91,000 oz.
-Six deep Reverse Circulation holes have been completed for a total of 1011 metres and were designed to intersect two target areas T1 and T2 (Figure 1 and 2).
-Results are for the first two drill holes MR16RC004 and MR16RC005 with assays pending for the remaining four drillholes.
-This phase of drilling is the first stage of what is anticipated to be a 3500m drill program.
+The recently completed drill program is part of an ongoing campaign at Merton's Reward with the intention to expand the current Merton's Reward Resource of 1.08 Mt @ 2.6 g/t Au for 91,000 oz.
+Six deep Reverse Circulation holes have been completed for a total of 1011 metres, holes were designed to intersect two target areas T1 and T2.
+Results for the first two drill holes MR16RC004 and MR16RC005 have been previously reported with the best intersection of: